PaulNendick/paulnendick.github.com/_posts/articles/2012-10-27-zenoss-wake-on-lan.md

 * You've already gone through the trouble of [installing and configuring Zenoss](http://community.zenoss.org/community/documentation).

 * You've got loads of hardware on your network with Wake-on-LAN enabled
     ![WOL Bios](/assets/images/wol-bios-enable.jpg) ![WOL Mac](/assets/images/wol-mac-enable.jpg)

 * There's a machine on your network that you really want powered on but isn't.
-It's really far away, you're lazy and it's cold outside.
+It's really far away, you're feeling lazy and it's cold outside.
 ![WOL machine down](/assets/images/wol-machine-down.jpg)

 ## What can be done?